cvonk/CALalarm/README.md

 The second requirement is met by `http_post_server.c`.
 Note that the reverse proxy forwards the HTTPS request from Google as HTTP to the device.

-The last requirement is met by extending the Google Apps Script as shown in `scripts/push-notifications.gs`
+The last requirement is met by extending the Google Apps Script as shown in `scripts/push-notifications.gs`.

-To give the script the necessary permissions, we need to switch it /default/ GCP to a /standard/ GCP project.
+To give the script the necessary permissions, we need to switch it from /default/ GCP (Apps Script–managed Cloud Platform project) to a /standard/ GCP project.
 Then give it permissions to the Calendar API and access your domain.
-  - in this Google Script > Resources > Cloud Platform project > associate with (new) Cloud project
+  - in [Google Script](https://script.google.com/) > Resources > Cloud Platform project > associate with (new) Cloud project number
+      - it will ask you to configure an OAuth consent screen
-  - in Google Cloud Console for that (new) project > OAuth consent screen > make internal, add scope = Google Calendar API ../auth/calendar.readonly
+  - in Google Cloud Console for that (new) project > OAuth consent screen
+      - select `External`
+      - add scope = Google Calendar API ()../auth/calendar.readonly)
+      - press `Save` (not submit)
+  - In that same Google Clouse Console UI
-  - in Google Developers Console > select your project > domain verification > add domain > ..
+      - on the left, domain verification > add/allow domain > add the external domain for your ESP32.

 ## Feedback